vuikit/vuikit/README.md

 ### Table

-The table component is not part of the UIkit library, as such relies on Vuikit [specific](https://github.com/vuikit/vuikit-theme/blob/master/src/vuikit/table.less) styling.
+The VkTable component is not part of the UIkit library, as such relies on Vuikit [specific](https://github.com/vuikit/vuikit-theme/blob/master/src/vuikit/table.less) styling.

 ## Semver